IceQ1337/CS-RSS-Feed/README.md

 ## Contribution Guidelines
 There are currently no contributing guidelines, but I am open to any kind of improvements.
 In order to contribute to the project, please follow the GitHub Standard Fork & Pull Request Workflow

+**Note:** Do not make direct changes to *.xml files in the feeds directory.

 ## Acknowledgements
 - [Selenium](https://github.com/SeleniumHQ/selenium)